ans-group/docs.ukfast.co.uk/source/FASTcloudbackup/Settingupbackups.md

 ## Amending your backup schedule

-You can amend your backup schedule as necessary, deleting and or changing existing scheduled backups.
+You can amend your backup schedule as necessary, deleting or changing existing scheduled backups.
 To do this click on the scheduled backup, make the changes required and click `OK`, or else click `Delete` to remove the scheduled backup.

 ![amend](files/amend.PNG)